mzywj2/Thesis-Project/README.md

 Since Chromsyn is used in R, it does not have specific installation steps, however if these instructions below are followed, Chromsyn will run without error:
 - Create a directory in R
-- Ensure the rje_load.R and chromsyn.R files are placed in the created directory
+- Ensure the rje_load.R and chromsyn.R files (available from https://github.com/slimsuite/chromsyn.git) are placed in the created directory
 - Place all the input files in the same directory
 - Ensure the genome input file names are consistent for each one e.g. if it is for the C_officinalis genome, ensure all the input files start with C_officinalis